 Don't be afraid to start fresh if your library is a mess.

-Only keep what you actually listen to—the rest just clutters things.
+Only keep what you actually listen to at the moment—the rest just clutters things.
+You can always re-add later.

 Clean up duplicates and pick the best-quality files.

 Metadata matters.
-Proper titles, artists, and genres save headaches.
+Correct titles, artists, composers and genres save headaches.

 Album art isn't just decoration—it makes your library feel alive.

 Your library is never "finished."
-Add, tweak, and grow it over time.
+Add, tweak, refresh, and grow it over time.

-Starting over in iTunes was a little scary, but it made me fall back in love with my music collection.
-And that, honestly, is priceless. —A. Jidnam, Groove Gimmandi
+Starting over in iTunes was a little scary—and as it turned out, a lot of work—but the end result made me fall back in love with my entire music collection, and listening to music felt smooth and perfect again.
+That feeling, honestly, is absolutely priceless.
+(APJ)